The River Severn Case Study – Landforms of Erosion and Deposition

 The image below shows the River Severn at Shrewsbury.

-There are a series of oxbow lakes on the River Severn east of Berriew at the Dolydd Hafren Nature Reserve.
+There is a series of oxbow lakes on the River Severn east of Berriew at the Dolydd Hafren Nature Reserve.

 Meanders at the Dolydd Hafren Nature Reserve